Healthlane-Technologies/Zango/Setup.md

 #### 6. Project Folder Structure and Boilerplate Code:

 With all the necessary configurations in place, the setup process will proceed to create your project's folder structure and populate it with boilerplate code.
-You're now ready to start developing your healthcare apps within the Zelthy platform.
+You're now ready to start developing your healthcare apps within the ZCore platform.

 ##### Project Structure